hute37/marsCraters/README.md

 5. *marsCraters, managed frequencies*: Python output (cleaned with markdown) from *marsPython2.py*.

 6. *marsPython3.py*: program file for Python.
 Revised code includes relevant variables, data management decisions, and graphical elements.
 Excludes most frequency tables.
 See *marsPython2.py* for those.

+7. Univariate graphs include: *craterDepth.png*, *ejectaMorphology.png*, and *latitude.png*.

+8. Bivariate graphs are also included, one for each relevant variable pair.